CADmium-Co/CADmium/README.md

 The UI is built with SvelteKit and Tailwind.
 It is [hosted](https://cadmium-nine.vercel.app/tailwind) with Vercel.
 I use [three.js](https://threejs.org/) for rendering, which in this case uses WebGL under the hood.
 I use [Threlte](https://github.com/threlte/threlte) to manage the scene graph.

-## Licensing

-The entire project is available under the MIT license, but I can't guarantee that it will be forever.
-I would like to make money at some point in the future.

 ## TODO for MVP (0.1 Release)

-I am currently racing toward an MVP, which I expect in February, 2024.
-To reach it, I still need:

 - [ ] Sketching
   - [ ] Ability to create a sketch on the face of a solid